Delivering for the Environment

 Reduce: businesses are challenged to make their operations as energy-efficient and low-carbon as possible, and to divert Scope 1 emissions to Scope 2, wherever possible.

 Procure: renewable energy is procured thoughtfully and with Group oversight to ensure that it is responsible and transparent.
-In the short-term it offers a useful means of making progress against our targets, particularly for businesses where on-site generation isn't immediately possible.
+In the short term it offers a useful means of making progress against our targets, particularly for businesses where on-site generation isn't immediately possible.

 Generation: diverting Scope 1 emissions to Scope 2 and eliminating those emissions through on-site renewable generation is our preferred, long-term method for reaching net zero.